 - Hollywood Fire: Played straight and averted to varying degrees through the movie.

 - Knight Templar: Adcox.
 He specifically goes after Swayzak's cronies in the firehouse closing scheme, and sets the fires up so the victims trigger backdrafts; once they explode, they blow themselves out, minimizing risk to firefighters.
-Unfortunately, in a high rise, there was another set of doors that held the backdraft in, and Bull's probie didn't listen...
+Unfortunately, in a high rise fire, there was another set of doors that held his backdraft in, and Bull's probie didn't listen...

 - Meaningful Echo : 'You go, we go.'